aheufemann/household-structure-processed-foods-chile/README.md

 # Household Structure and Ultra-Processed Food Consumption in Chile

-LSE MSc Capstone Project analyzing the relationship between household structure and consumption of ultra-processed foods using Chile's 2022 Household Budget Survey (EPF).
+LSE MSc Capstone Project analysing the relationship between household structure and consumption of ultra-processed foods using Chile's 2022 Household Budget Survey (IX EPF).

 ## Project Overview

-This project uses BETO (Spanish BERT model) to classify 900,000 food descriptions into NOVA categories, then applies statistical models to examine consumption patterns by household type.
-The research addresses the gap between Chile's changing household composition (21.8% one-person households) and food processing consumption patterns using nationally representative data.
+This project uses BETO (Spanish BERT model) to classify over 900,000 food descriptions into NOVA categories, then applies statistical models to examine consumption patterns by household type.
+The research addresses the gap between Chile's changing household composition and food processing consumption patterns using nationally representative data.

 ## Code Structure